iocost-benchmark/resctl-demo-image-recipe/README.md

 - click the `Actions` tab
 - under `Workflows` click `Build resctl-demo images`
 - press `Run workflow`, choose the `main` branch then press `Run workflow` again
+- choose the resctl-demo source (by default it uses the latest crates.io tag, but you can also choose git HEAD)
 - once the workflow has completed (about an hour) you can follow the instructions in DEPLOY.md to download the new images.